EmanHerawy/stratis-Ehsan-donatation-smartcontract/ReadME.md

 ![](Registration.png)

 Anyone can register with  stratis address & email, “new wallet contract is generated and associated with this account  (on chain)“.

 ![](Chraity_request_to_join.png)

 Charity submits a request to join ,
 Kyc process is required  including submitting :

-Charity Registration and/or license
+- Charity Registration and/or license
  - Audit Report (if the charity has been operating for more than 2 years)
   - Annual/Activity report
    - Passport copy of the Manager
     - BankAccount
     - Cryptocurrencies Address “ for supporting other crypt currencies (not supported yet) “

- admin receives a notification for new request to be reviewed , after  reviewing KYC and he can accept or reject Charity receives a notification for the status update
+ Admin receives a notification for new request to be reviewed , after  reviewing KYC and he can accept or reject Charity receives a notification for the status update

 ![](Request_to_issue_campaign.png)

-Charity can issue campaign bu calling IssueCampaign and providing the cap (the amount of money they want get) , and endDate . an new smart contract is created and added to the charity's campaign's list. charity owner has to request to publish this campaign submitting some documents  including submitting :
+Charity can issue campaign by calling IssueCampaign and providing the cap (the amount of money they want get) , and endDate .
+A new smart contract is created and added to the charity's campaign's list.
+Charity owner has to request to publish this campaign submitting some documents  including submitting :

-Charity Registration and/or license
+- Charity Registration and/or license
-  Audit Report (if the charity has been operating for more than 2 years)
+ -  Audit Report (if the charity has been operating for more than 2 years)
    - Annual/Activity report
    - Passport copy of the Manager,
    -  BankAccount
     -Cryptocurrencies Address “ for supporting other crypt currencies (not supported yet) “

- admin receives a notification for new request to be reviewed , after  reviewing KYC and he can accept or reject Charity receives a notification for the status update. and if it's approved , campaign is listed in the cmapign explorer so that donor can view and donate.
+ Admin receives a notification for new request to be reviewed , after  reviewing KYC and he can accept or reject Charity receives a notification for the status update. and if it's approved , campaign is listed in the campaign explorer so that donor can view and donate.

 ![](Donation.png)
 anyone can donate to campaign as long as it's open and hasn't reached the end date.